SiddhanthNB/duo-orm/README.md

 ```

 The chosen path is written back to `pyproject.toml`, so future `your-orm migration ...` commands can omit `--dir`.
 Edit that stanza (or re-run `init --dir ...`) whenever you want to move the database stack.

+**Optional:** call `db.connect()` during application startup (after importing your generated `database.py`) if you want to surface misconfiguration or driver issues immediately rather than waiting for the first query/transaction.

 ### 3. Defining Models